bigsmoke/sapienshabitat/pages/a-feast-for-fire/page.md

 ## De- and reforestation

-Before Portugese agriculture was industrialized by the green revolution, the country side was a patchwork of forests, fields, orchards, and small meadows.
-With agricultural production intensifying in areas accessible by increasingly larger mechanical implements, the narrow terraces on steep hillsides were gradually abandoned.
-Generations went and left the idylle (and poverty) for work on factory farms, in actual factories, and—nowadays—in cubicles.
-Neglected fields and [orchards overgrown with bramble and ivy](/olive-yard/) where
+Before Portugese agriculture was industrialized during the green revolution, the country side was a patchwork of forests, fields, orchards, and small meadows.
+With agricultural production intensifying in areas accessible by increasingly larger mechanical implements, the narrow terraces on the steeper hillsides were gradually abandoned.
+Generations went and left the idylle (and poverty) for work on factory farms, in actual factories, and, more recently: cubicles.
+Neglected fields and [orchards overgrown with bramble and ivy](/olive-yard/) where the result.

+Much of the space left by a dying brand of small-scale agriculture was engulfed by monocrops of Eucalyptus and various pines, like <i lang="la">P. pinaster</i>.
+The once-luscious terraces are now mostly <i lang="la">Eucalyptus</i> (23%) and <i lang="la">Pinus</i> (27%).
+Together, these two cover 50% of Portugal's forest area.
+35% of Portugal's total area is forest (according to the World Bank, in 2015), so that 17% of Portugal is covered with just two tree species.

+‘Forest’ is a misleading term here.
+These are monocropped tree stands—plantations, not forests, and never is that more clear than when they all burn down together.

+[Image here]

+When we travel back beyond the green revolution, then beyond subsistence farming, even beyond agriculture, we find a different forest structure: Europe's primeval forest.
+There were humans there, but they hunted, gathered and gardened; there were no plows; the land was not tilled; humankind lived in a wilderness that shaped them more than that it was shaped _by_ them.
+Through a romantic lens, you could call it a paradise, if by paradise you mean: a short, brutal life, celebrated between you and your kin, because, yes, why not assume, that like the tribespeople of the modern Amazon, these early Europeans spent only about 4 hours per day on their subsistence and the rest on various forms of leisure.

+The world was full of humans, then as much as now.
+The difference is that, back then, what was usually some half-assed form of horticulture, combined with collecting what grew and roamed naturally could sustain a much smaller number of humans total.
+But, of course, like with all species, we would more often than not fill our niche to capacity.

+At some point, around 6000 BC, agriculture swept through the Iberian peninsula, and the landscape slowly started on an ever-accelarating transformation until the peak of today's anthropocene.
+Before then, there definitely had been human impacts: humans had been burning and hunting, planting, and cutting.
+Whole prey species had gone extinct.
+Humans have occupied Iberia uninterruptedly for 1.2 million years.
+(Unlike in Northern Europe, its suitability as a human habitat, hadn't been frustrated by the last glacial.)
+Agriculture has existed there for 0.5% of that time.
+On the time scale of a million years, human land use has literally exploded.
+I suggest that the agricultural revolution be dubbed the agricultural explosion.
+And the explosion hasn't settled yet, because the recently-increased ‘forest’ cover isn't a return to more wilderness; it marks a further decrease in biodiversity and agricultural diversity.

 [Something about worsened drought], “it has also been shown [by Roger del Moral and Cornelius H. Muller, in <cite>Fog drip: a mechanism of toxin transport from Eucalyptus globulus</cite> (1969)] that the leaves of the tree produce water-soluble phytotoxins that can prevent radicle growth of many herbaceous plants.” [<cite>Silvics of North America – Volume 2, Hardwoods</cite> (1990), [p.
 300](https://books.google.nl/books?hl=en&lr=&id=bMnRqCA3uzwC&oi=fnd&pg=PA300&dq=eucalyptus+globulus+root+cooperation&ots=Jhdpp2fgnp&sig=4Hy2Q9qhvoHzU23WG8_PQJPkkB8#v=onepage&q&f=false)]